unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 ### <a name="layers"></a> Layers ##

-The layers file points to the tiles you created and indicates how they should be displayed on the base map.
-There are two types of layer files:

-- **Crossplot layer**: Describes the parameters of an X/Y cross plot layer.
-An example can be found in the Julia example at *tile-examples\julia-demo\src\main\resources\layers*.
-- **Geographic layer**: Describes the parameters of a world map layer.
-An example can be found in the Twitter Topics example at *tile-examples\twitter-topics\twitter-topics-client\src\main\resources\layers*.

-Choose the appropriate layer type, then review the following sections to understand how to edit the file for the selected type.
-Parameters in the layers file are split into two sections: those in the **public** node are accessible from the client, while those under the **private** note are not.
+The layers file describes the tile layers to be made available to the server and client application.
+Parameters in the layers file are split into two sections: those in the public node are accessible from the client, while those under the private note are not.

-Note that maps with multiple layers can be created by specifying multiple layer descriptions in the **layers.json** file.
+Layer file examples can be found in in the Julia example at *tile-examples\julia-demo\src\main\resources\layers* and the Twitter Topics example at *tile-examples\twitter-topics\twitter-topics-client\src\main\resources\layers*.

 #### <a name="layer-id"></a> ID ####